A Non-Markovian Approach to a Stochastic Rumor Dynamics with Cognitive Deliberation: Introduction

 \subsection{Organization of the Paper}

 The paper is organized as follows.
 In Section \ref{Model}, we formally define the model and state the main results.
 We give the proof of the main results in Section \ref{Proofs}.
 Subsection \ref{preliminaries} is used to prove structural results for the class of counting processes we use.
-In subsection \ref{secFLLN}, we show the FLLN; and subsection \ref{secFCLT} is devoted to the proof of the FCLT and to the computation of the covariances in the FCLT.
-In Section \ref{Discussion} we apply our results to the Non-Markovian LMR model, to be defined latter.
-This model is a generalization of the Markovian LMR model introduced by Lebensztain, Machado and Rodr\'{i}guez in \cite{lebensztayn2011limit}.
-In Apppendix \ref{StochasticIntensity} we exhibit some auxiliary results on Stochastic Intensity.
+In subsection \ref{secFLLN}, we show the FLLN; and subsection \ref{secFCLT} is devoted to the proof of the FCLT.